hvalev/bh1750mqtt-homeassistant-docker/README.md

 ----------------------------------

 *If you end up using ```log2file```, make sure to add this volume in your docker run or docker-compose commands ```- ~/yourfolderpath:/log``` to be able to access the logs from your host os.* </br>

 *If you want to run this container to simply record values to files with no MQTT integration, you need to explicitly set ```mqtt_chatter``` to a blank string.
 In that case, you can also omit all MQTT related parameters from your docker run or compose configurations.* </br>

 *If you're using this container for multiple sensors on the same or different devices which, however, connect to the same mqtt network, you need to explicitly pick a unique ```device_id``` for each.
-Otherwise, identically named devices will boot each other off the network each time they transmit a reading* </br>
+Otherwise, identically named devices will boot each other off the network each time they transmit a reading.* </br>

 *I have noticed that using ```measure_high_res2``` for sensor measurement ```mode``` sometimes produces 0 lux measurements.
 Some sort of filtering may be required if you opt for it.*

 ## Connecting your sensor